anywhichway/thunderclap/README.md

 `any async getItem(string key)` - gets the value at `key`.
 Returns `undefined` if no value exists.

-`undefined async removeItem(string|object keyOrObject) - removes the keyOrObject.
-If the argument is an indexed object or a key that resolves to an indexed object, the object is removed from the index.
+`boolean async removeItem(string|object keyOrObject) - removes the keyOrObject.
+If the argument is an indexed object or a key that resolves to an indexed object, the key and data are removed from the database so long as the user has the appropriate privileges.
+If the key exists but can't be removed the function returns `false`.
+If the key does not exist or removal succeeds, the function returns `true`.

 `Array async query(object JOQULARExpression)` - uses the index to find matching objects.
 See the unit test `file docs/test/index.js` to understand the currently supported JOQULAR expressions and examples.